MicrosoftDocs/mesh-docs/mesh/Create/develop/script-your-scene-logic/cloud-scripting-basic-concepts.md

 Here are the parties involved in the Auth flow:

 **Mesh Uploader**: As the tool through which MeshApps are deployed to the cloud, you could choose the `mode` your MeshApps uses in validating the auth token.
-This can be done in the Mesh Uploader Settings located in your Unity project's settings.
+This can be done in the "Mesh Uploader Settings/Extensions/Cloud Scripting Service Tool" located in your Unity project's settings.
 It defaults to "Dev", and could be set to "Prod" if you wish to enable auth for your MeshApp server.

 **Microsoft Mesh Service**: Responsible for issuing a token.
 Without a token, users can't interact with a MeshApp.